wkrea/git-cop/README.md

 - Enforces a [Git Rebase Workflow](http://www.bitsnbites.eu/a-tidy-linear-git-history).
 - Enforces a clean and consistent Git commit history.
-- Provides a suite of cops which can be customized for your preference.
+- Provides a suite of cops which can be customized to your preference.

 ## Requirements